 4. Preheat the oven to 350F (175C).
 Spread the butter evenly over the bottom of the pan and sprinkle ¼ cup sugar on top.
 Place the kumquat slices around, add 1 Tbs chopped candied ginger.
 Keep in the fridge while preparing the batter.

 5. In a large bowl, whisk together the eggs, 1 1/3 cups sugar, milk, sour cream and oil.
 Add the flours, baking powder and salt.
-Mix to an even batter.
+Mix to a smooth batter.
 Add the pear cubes with the ginger juice, the chopped kumquat and 2 Tbs chopped candied ginger.
 Mix briefly and pour carefully over the prepared pan.

 6. Bake for 1 hour, or until a toothpick inserted into the center of the cake comes out almost dry.

 7. Transfer to a rack and let stand for 1 minute.
-Place a large serving plate on top of the pan and carefully (the pan is still hot!) flip the cake over the plate, so that the kumquats layer will be on top.
+Place a large serving plate on top of the pan and carefully, using oven mitts, (the pan is still hot!) flip the cake over onto the plate, so that the kumquats layer will be on top.

 Let cool on a rack until the cake reaches room temperature before cutting.